Economy of Portugal: Employment and wages

-In 2014, unemployment was at 13.9%.
-Around 70,000 jobs were created while 59,000 people became unavailable to work either due to not finding employment for a long time or emigration.
-The number of part-time employees who are considered under-employed and as such, would like to work more hours per day, is at 251,700 people while 240,300 people are currently inactive (not working, or studying).
-The Portuguese Central Bank has stated that one third of jobs created are intern-ships by the IEFP public institute.

 Wages

-The minimum monthly wage in Portugal is 870 euros (from January 1, 2025), having been previously set at 820 euros.
-The current minimum wage was established in December 2024, with the goal of reaching at least 1000 euros by 2028.
-The minimum wage has been increasing since 2015, where it stood at 505 euros.
-The average gross wage is 1741 euros (US$2007, nearly the same as the Czech Republic and Estonia), and the average net wage is 1281 euros (US$1477).
+The minimum monthly wage in Portugal is 920 euros (from January 1, 2026), having been previously set at 870 euros.
+The current minimum wage was established in December 2025, with the goal of reaching 1020 euros by 2028.
+The minimum wage has been increasing since 2015, when it stood at 505 euros.
+The annual median disposable income was $19,147 in year 2021 (PPP).
+The average gross wage is 1835 euros (US$2126, nearly the same as Croatia and Poland), and the average net wage is 1342 euros (US$1555) by the second quarter of 2026.
 All wages are paid 14 times a year, twelve monthly salary payments plus one month's pay in the form of a Christmas bonus and one month for a holiday bonus.

 The Portuguese minimum wage, according to article 273 of the Labor Code, is set after dialogue and negotiations in the Permanent Social Conciliation Commission, whose value includes the Government and the Employers' Confederations and Trade Union Confederations.
 Minimum and average monthly wages by population employed by others, after income taxes: